mindplay-dk/funbox/README.md

 * Performance on par with that of Pimple.
 * Verbosity similar to Pimple, but more declarative.

-⚠ ***WARNING:** still under development.*

 This container was designed specifically for PHP 8.x to leverage `fn` function expressions with [attributes](https://www.php.net/manual/en/language.attributes.overview.php) for configuration.

-Compared with complex IOC containers, configuration is more verbose, but also more explicit - every component has a defined factory function, which makes it possible to validate all dependencies up front, without actually loading any classes.
+Compared with some more complex container libraries, bootstrapping may be more verbose, but is also more explicit - every component has a defined factory function, which makes it possible to validate all dependencies up front, without actually loading any classes.
 The use of function expressions enable an IDE or static analysis tool to verify and type-check all constructor calls.

 ## Usage